Latest Posts

 Hungry Ghost

 Hungry ghosts are creatures of insatiable greed.
 Through their button mouths, they feast on material goods whilst their bellies gorge to furthest extremity and then swell some more.
 Feeding does not satisfy; it only makes them more ravenous.
 Hungry ghosts originate from Buddhist mythology and remain a part of Japanese culture today.
-They feature heavily Continue reading
+They feature heavily in the Obon Festival and, most famously, have made their film debut in Hayao Miyazaki’s Spirited Away (2001).
+Spirited Away is an indictment of avarice.
+The trouble stems from Chihiro’s father who always wants to venture ‘a little further’, and does not fear punishment for… Continue reading

 -